SchlenkR/PrettyFsi/README.md

 ```

-## Build
+## Build / FSharp.Compiler.Interactive.Settings.dll reference

-See ./devDependeicies/README.md for instructions.
+See [these instructions](./devDependeicies/README.md) for building the solution and resolving the `FSharp.Compiler.Interactive.Settings.dll` reference.